themehunk/megamenu-plus/readme.txt

 == Installation ==

-1. Upload the `megamenu-plus.zip` to the `/wp-content/plugins/` directory
+1. Upload the `themehunk-megamenu.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Get started from Dashboard > Megamenu-plus

 == Frequently Asked Questions ==

 = How to Install Plugin =
-Just upload the `megamenu-plus.zip` to the `/wp-content/plugins/` directory, and then activate it from 'Plugins' menu in WordPress.
+Just upload the `themehunk-megamenu.zip` to the `/wp-content/plugins/` directory, and then activate it from 'Plugins' menu in WordPress.

 1. [Support Forum](https://www.themehunk.com/support/#plugin.25)